-Yvonne is the current elected Chairperson of Metropolitan Local Aboriginal Land Council.
+Yvonne is the Deputy Chairperson of Metropolitan Local Aboriginal Land Council.
 She has a passion for improving the lives of all through health, Aboriginal rights, children’s rights, education, research and evaluation.

 Yvonne received an award from the Australasian Evaluation Society for her contribution to the Evaluation of the NSW Aboriginal Child and Family Centres, was shortlisted for the Queensland Literary Awards Unpublished Indigenous Writer – David Unaipon Award and was recently awarded the Faber Writing Academy Scholarship by Allen & Unwin.

 Melissa Abu-Gazaleh is passionate about young men’s health and wellbeing.
 At age 19, she founded and became CEO of the Top Blokes Foundation, a boys’ health organisation which has since worked with more than 11,000 young men.
 The foundation has become one of Australia’s leading boys’ social education organisation.

 Melissa was the 2017 EY Social Entrepreneur of the Year and 2016 NSW Young Australian of the Year, and was named in the Australian Financial Review’s Top 100 Women of Influence.
 She has authored chapters for two books and is also an acclaimed speaker.